cristianojmiranda/x123/README.md

  ```

  > New softwares will be installed in you machine and will be created new shortcuts at `~/bin`.
+ > Before intall this make sure that your don't have any conflict of files in `~/bin` with this repo at the risk to be overwritten.
  > The shortcuts could be harmful for you production cluster, use it by your own risk.
+ > I recommend you to explore your `~/bin` folder after install or check just `bin` folder at this repo.
+The documentation could be commits behind of available scripts

 ## Scripts and Shortcuts